 STEP 3: Apply Your Eyeshadow

-Next, we recommend applying your eyeshadow before the rest of your face in case you experience any fall out.
+Next, we recommend applying your eyeshadow before the rest of your face in case you experience any fallout.
 The last thing you want to do is mess up your perfectly contoured face, right?
-The eyeshadow breakdown goes like this: base lid shade first, followed by crease color and finally highlighter along your brow bone and on the inner corner of your eyes.
-For a palette that’ll meet your eyeshadow needs, try a versatile option like Urban Decay Born To Run Eyeshadow Palette, which offers vibrant reds, neutral browns, shimmery blues and every color in between.
+The eyeshadow breakdown goes like this: lid shade first, followed by crease color and finally highlighter along your brow bone and on the inner corner of your eyes.

 STEP 4: Apply Eyeliner

-Eyeliner is much easier to apply when your lashes are bare, so do your liner after your shadow but before mascara.
-If you want to go for a full, bold wing, try an easy-to-use eyeliner like IT Cosmetics Superhero No-Tug Gel Eyeliner, which offers high-intensity pigment and effortless application.
+Eyeliner is much easier to apply when your lashes are bare, so do your liner after shadow but before mascara.
+If you want to go for a full, bold wing, try the Lancôme Idôle Liner, an inky felt tip that glides on easily and lasts for up to 24 hours.

 STEP 5: Finish Off the Eyes With Mascara

 While the mascara you choose largely depends on the desired final look, we believe the L’Oréal Paris Bambi Mascara’s volumizing formula will never let you down.
 After you apply, wait a few moments until you move on to the rest of your routine so the mascara dries completely.

 Foundation should almost always be applied after your eyes, especially if you’re doing a smoky shadow look.
 The Giorgio Armani Beauty Luminous Silk Foundation is one of our favorites for a radiant, lightweight finish and medium coverage.